Singer-Songwriter Hailey Hermida Teams up with Producer-Songwriter Nathan Arenas for Debut Release 'HowTheseThingsGo'

 Following the release of the new track, Hailey and Nathan will continue working on their new EP and various musical projects, with further details to be announced soon.

-‘HowTheseThingsGo’ is out July 1, 2022 on Spotify, Apple Music, Amazon Music, Tidal & more - PRE-SAVE HERE.
+‘HowTheseThingsGo’ is out today on Spotify, Apple Music, Amazon Music, Tidal & more - LISTEN HERE.

 Denisse Clark